 The most famous is Wadi Shab and Wadi Bani Khalid.
 If you only have time for one, I recommend visiting Wadi Shab.

 It’s accessed by a 45-minute hike and is only accessible on foot.
 Soon, you’ll find the valley gets narrow and here you’ll find the glistening water that you can swim in.
 You’ll find a cave with a waterfall, whilst being surrounded by stunning limestone cliffs.

 You’ll have to do some walking and climbing over boulders, but that’s all part of the adventure.
 The turquoise waters contrast with the white of the cliffs and rocks and its a nature spot you’ll never forget.

 Considering its location on earth, most of Oman is covered by desert, the largest one being the Empty Quarter.

 The most visited one, however, is Wahiba Sands.
-Located only 3 hours away from the capital city, its longitudinal sand dunes cover 180km of lands North to South.
-Permanent camps have been set up for visitors but wild camping is also permitted if you feel more adventurous.
+Located only 3 hours away from the capital city, its longitudinal sand dunes cover 180km of land from North to South.
+Permanent camps have been set up for tourism but wild camping is also permitted if you feel more adventurous.
 As always sand dunes offer wonderful sunrises and sunsets.

 As you can see, you will be amazed every day on a trip to Oman.